RMKeene/twit/README.md

 There is a twit_test.py file with all the unit tests.

 # Examples
 There is a image_scale.py test file for an example.
 It is not very generic.
+(Not yet done.)

+# Source GitHub
+At https://github.com/RMKeene/twit is the project.
+Any improvements or bug fixes will be appreciated.